CaptainCrouton89/AlariaWiki/Kuzagt.md

 The [Kuzagt](Kuzagt), also known as Bone [Elves](Elves), are tall, spindly [elves](Elves) known for their enslavement of [humans](Humans).
 They are closely related to the Amverela.

+Wear robes made of human leather.
+Huge human slave camps.
+Inhabit the salt flats.
+Drink special fermented blood.
+Have bone protrusions coming from their cheeks, super skull-like heads.
+Jewels embedded into their skulls denominating rank.
+Oligarchy, with council.

+Also known as bone elves.

+Reside in Bonnetaz

 ## Physical Appearance

 Kuzagt have high cheekbones with strange, bony protrusions coming from them.
 Their features are more angular than other [elves](Elves), and they have more slanted eyes.